gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 For the AEAD Algorithm 'alg' used to encrypt messages protected with the pairwise mode, the Group Manager SHOULD use the same default value defined in {{Section 3.2 of RFC8613}}, i.e., AES-CCM-16-64-128 (COSE algorithm encoding: 10).

-For the Pairwise Key Agreement Algorithm 'ecdh_alg' and related parameters 'ecdh_params', the Group Manager SHOULD use the following default values, consistently with the "COSE Algorithms" Registry {{COSE.Algorithms}}, the "COSE Key Types" Registry {{COSE.Key.Types}} and the "COSE Elliptic Curves" Registry {{COSE.Elliptic.Curves}}.
+For the Pairwise Key Agreement Algorithm 'ecdh_alg' and related parameters 'ecdh_params', the Group Manager SHOULD use the following default values, consistently with the "COSE Algorithms" registry {{COSE.Algorithms}}, the "COSE Key Types" registry {{COSE.Key.Types}} and the "COSE Elliptic Curves" registry {{COSE.Elliptic.Curves}}.

 * For the Pairwise Key Agreement Algorithm 'ecdh_alg' used to compute static-static Diffie-Hellman shared secrets, the ECDH algorithm ECDH-SS + HKDF-256 specified in {{Section 6.3.1 of I-D.ietf-cose-rfc8152bis-algs}}.